awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol.md

 }
 ```

+## `AWSApplicationAutoscalingECSServicePolicy`<a name="security-iam-awsmanpol-AWSApplicationAutoscalingECSServicePolicy"></a>

+You can't attach `AWSApplicationAutoscalingECSServicePolicy` to your IAM entities\.
+This policy is attached to a service\-linked role that allows Application Auto Scaling to perform actions on your behalf\.
+For more information, see [Service\-linked roles for Application Auto Scaling](autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html)\.

+## `AWSCodeDeployRoleForECS`<a name="security-iam-awsmanpol-AWSCodeDeployRoleForECS"></a>

+You can't attach `AWSCodeDeployRoleForECS` to your IAM entities\.
+This policy is attached to a service\-linked role that allows CodeDeploy to perform actions on your behalf\.
+For more information, see [Create a service role for CodeDeploy](codedeploy/latest/userguide/getting-started-create-service-role.html)\.

+## `AWSCodeDeployRoleForECSLimited`<a name="security-iam-awsmanpol-AWSCodeDeployRoleForECSLimited"></a>

+You can't attach `AWSCodeDeployRoleForECSLimited` to your IAM entities\.
+This policy is attached to a service\-linked role that allows CodeDeploy to perform actions on your behalf\.
+For more information, see [Create a service role for CodeDeploy](codedeploy/latest/userguide/getting-started-create-service-role.html)\.

 ## Amazon ECS updates to AWS managed policies<a name="security-iam-awsmanpol-updates"></a>

-View details about updates to AWS managed policies for Amazon ECS since this service began tracking these changes\.
+View details about updates to AWS managed policies for Amazon ECS since this service started tracking these changes\.
 For automatic alerts about changes to this page, subscribe to the RSS feed on the Amazon ECS Document history page\.